rtcharity/academic-kickstart/content/blog/lessons_learned_vaccines.md

 **Introduction**

-We set out to figure out[how cost-effective it would be to create a new vaccine](http://effective-altruism.com/ea/1o6/what_is_the_costeffectiveness_of_researching/).
+We set out to figure out [how cost-effective it would be to create a new vaccine](http://effective-altruism.com/ea/1o6/what_is_the_costeffectiveness_of_researching/).
 After a lot of work, we came to a reasonable conclusion.
 The next question after doing all this is ...why?

 We certainly don’t plan to manufacture our own vaccine anytime soon and weren’t thinking of funding others who might.
 This might puzzle people as to why we did all this research.
 The reason: it was a good sandbox to get our start in.
 We were hoping to learn more about cost-effectiveness estimation in a domain where the answer was not known but the data and sources were relatively plentiful and it was easy to compare to other academic work.
 If we can’t create meaningful cost-effectiveness estimates for vaccine research and development, what kind of cost-effectiveness estimates might we be able to make?